Jarren Duran Player Props: Red Sox vs. Blue Jays

-After batting .405 with six doubles, a home run, two walks and eight RBI in his past 10 games, Jarren Duran and the Boston Red Sox face the Toronto Blue Jays (who will hand the ball to Jose Berrios) at 7:10 PM ET on Monday.
+Jarren Duran -- 2-for-4 with a home run and an RBI in his last game -- will be in action for the Boston Red Sox against the Toronto Blue Jays, with Yusei Kikuchi on the hill, on May 2 at 7:10 PM ET.

-In his last appearance, he went 1-for-4 with a double against the Guardians.
+In his most recent appearance, he had two hits (going 2-for-4 with a home run and an RBI) against the Blue Jays.

 Jarren Duran Game Info & Props vs. the Blue Jays